-Mixed theories of punishment hold that punishment is just only if two conditions are met:
+Mixed theories of punishment hold that punishment is justified only if two conditions are met:

-Bentham and Kant offer pure theories that rely only on the desirable consequences of punishment or retribution for wrongdoing.
+Bentham and Kant offer pure theories that rely only on either the desirable consequences of punishment or retribution for wrongdoing, respectively.
 The problem with each one is the sufficient condition for punishment.

 Utilitarians like Bentham have to say that the desirable consequences of punishment are sufficient to show that it is justified (permitted, just, acceptable, etc.).
 That is a problem because punishing the innocent could have desirable consequences and so would be justified, according to the utilitarian’s proposed sufficient condition.

 Kant’s idea that guilt is a sufficient reason for punishment also gives rise to trouble.
-There can be good reasons for deciding not to punish some guilty people.
-For instance, the social consequences of doing so might be terrible or there might be a better way to spend social resources.
-But Kant maintains that it would be unjust for the guilty not to get what they deserve.
+There can be good reasons for deciding not to punish some guilty people: there might be terrible social consequences of punishing them or there might be other ways of spending social resources that have better consequences.
+But Kant maintains that it would be unjust for the guilty not to get what they deserve and so he is indifferent to these considerations.

 We spent some time talking about the paragraph on the top of p.
 12 because it is very hard to understand.
-Here it is
+Here is what Hart wrote:

-As I understand it, what Hart was saying was that the retributivist’s answer to the question about the distribution of punishment is independent of the retributivist’s answer to the question about the general justifying aim of punishment.
+As I understand it, Hart is saying that the retributivist’s answer to the question about the distribution of punishment is independent of the retributivist’s answer to the question about the general justifying aim of punishment.

-In the case at hand, if the general justifying aim of punishment is that those who are guilty of moral wrongs should suffer, then the state should not punish anyone who violates these laws.
+In the case at hand, if the general aim of punishment is that those who are guilty of moral wrongs should suffer, then the state should not punish anyone who violates these laws.
+That is because people who violate the law do not do anything morally wrong.

 The bulk of the article is taken up with a discussion of justifications, excuses, and mitigating factors.
-These are all reasons recognized in the law for not punishing those who have done things that normally are grounds for punishment.
+These are all reasons recognized in the law for not punishing those who have done things that are normally punished.

-Hart’s main points concern excuses.
-These are conditions that show that someone had special difficulty in complying with the law: mental incapacity, say, or ignorance of what one was doing.
+Excuses, by contrast, cannot be derived from the general justifying aim of the law.
+Excuses are conditions that show that someone had special difficulty in complying with the law: mental incapacity, say, or ignorance of what one was doing.
 They are relevant to the distribution of punishment: we excuse those who are mentally incompetent or who act in ignorance, even though what they did was wrong.
-(By contrast, we think that those who kill in self-defense are justified.
-Killing is usually wrong but, in this kind of case, it is not.)

-Hart said that Bentham’s attempt to give a utilitarian rationale for excuses was a failure: there could be good utilitarian reasons to punish people who should be excused, such as the mentally incompetnt.
+Hart said that Bentham’s attempt to give a utilitarian rationale for excuses was a failure: there could be good utilitarian reasons to punish people who are normally excused, such as the mentally incompetent.
+(Caroline got there first, I should add.)
 According to Hart, the most that Bentham shows is that it would be pointless to threaten people with punishment who have excuses such as “I was just a child,” “I was insane,” or “it was an accident and so not in my control.”
 The threat of punishment cannot deter accidents, people who do not understand it, or people who cannot control their behavior.
-But punishment itself might deter crime anyway: people would are capable of controlling their behavior will be more careful if they know they could not make a case for being excused.
+But punishment itself might deter crime anyway: people who are capable of controlling their behavior will be more careful if they know they could not make a case for being excused.
 Hart concluded that the reason for excuses must be based on principles of justice that have nothing to do with producing good consequences.

 Hart could have rested content with saying that it is simply unjust to punish people like this.
 But he went further than that and offered some reasons explaining why this is so and expanding on the value of distributing punishment on retributivist grounds.
 He claimed that it would only be fair for society to enforce its laws if people have the opportunity to avoid punishment; this is possible only if punishment is limited to voluntary actions by the mentally competent.
 He also argued that this way of distributing punishment makes sense for societies that place a high value on individual freedom (see Hart 1959, 21–22).